 Ah, you knew we had to talk about insurance somewhere, right?
 Speeding can lead to a speeding ticket, which your insurance company won’t like.
 Drivers with speeding tickets on their records tend to make tow truck insurance rates go up since insurance companies aren’t crazy about risk.
 And tickets are seen as signs that your drivers and company are risky.
 So, not speeding can help you save money on your tow truck insurance rates.

 Speeding also causes crashes, which means claims.
 And again, insurance companies don’t like claims or risk.
-So, the consequences of speeding on your insurance rates could be very severe, if your policy doesn’t get canceled.
+So, the consequences of speeding on your insurance rates could be very severe.
 That’s why it’s so important that your employees know how to drive defensively and safely.
 Don’t let speeding ruin your rates.

 Want to get three free quotes on your tow truck insurance?
 Look no further than this website.
 We can help you shop for your insurance – we’ll take the time to identify the risks that your business faces and help you get the insurance you need to protect you from them.
 All you have to do to get started with your three free quotes is fill out our form or give us a call today.
 We’re happy to help.